kenaniah/sequelize-rails/README.md

 ### `assert_num_queries`

 This helper can be used to assert that a specific number of database queries are executed within the given block of code.

-Examples:
+Example:

 ```ruby
 # asserts that exactly 2 queries are executed